pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 To define an Authorizer, you provide a Lambda that fulfills `aws.lambda.EventHandler<AuthorizerEvent, AuthorizerResponse>` or you provide information on a pre-existing Lambda authorizer.
 The example below shows defining the Authorizer Lambda directly inline.
 See the [Event Handler Route](#Event-Handler-Route) section for other ways you can define a Lambda for the Authorizer.

+Below is an example of a custom "request" Lambda Authorizer.

 ```ts
 import * as awsx from "@pulumi/awsx";